-Supporting basic research is primarily a task of the German Federal States ("Länder").
-Institutions and projects of scientific research with national importance are co-funded by the Federal government.
+Supporting basic research is primarily a task of the German Länder.
+Institutions and projects of scientific research with national importance are co-funded by the Federal Government.

-Research at large-scale facilities is expedited - among others - by excellent research groups at German universities.
+Research at large-scale facilities is expedited, for instance, by excellent research groups at German universities.
 This fosters an active and fruitful exchange between the operators of large-scale facilities and the external user community which leads to the conception of new experiments and to the development of innovative instruments and research methods..

-The BMBF considers this concurrence of external research groups and the large-scale facilities in national and international centres as an important area for funding and thus supports this cooperation financially in the framework of the so-called "Verbundforschung" (collaborative research).
-With specific funds - primarily addressed to universities - scientifically excellent projects at large-scale facilities are funded.
+The BMBF considers this concurrence of external research groups and the large-scale facilities in national and international centres as an important area for funding and thus supports this cooperation financially in the framework of "Verbundforschung" (collaborative research).
+With specific funds - primarily addressed to universities - excellent scientfic projects at large-scale facilities are funded.

-The funds are mainly granted for universitary education and the talented junior staff in natural sciences.
+The funds are mainly granted for university education and talented junior staff in natural sciences.